margaretstorey/EmseUvic2020/resources/codeReview.md

 For this class activity, Michaela Greiler has generously shared with us an exercise she uses in industry to train developers how to conduct effective code reviews (see https://www.michaelagreiler.com/).
 For this activity:
-- Individually, spend 10 mins reviewing the (to be) supplied source code.
+- Individually, spend approx. 10 mins reviewing the (to be) supplied source code.
+Refer to [Dr. Greiler's checklist](../activities/CodeReviewChecklistMGreiler.pdf) as you complete this review.
-- In small breakout groups, refer to Dr. Greiler's checklist (this will be provided after the code review phase).
+- Would you accept and merge this code as a contribution as is, yes or no?
+Write up a review that you would give to the submitter of this code with your feedback.
-- Which points covered in the checklist did you use?
-Which parts did you not think about?
+- In small breakout groups, discuss and compare your individual reviews.
+Discuss which points you covered in the checklist.
+Which parts were not relevant?
 - How would the checklist help in a future code review you might do on the job?
 - What kinds of training would you need to follow all of the guidelines in this checklist?
 Do you feel prepared to do a code review?
-- If you were asked about code review in a job interview now that you've seen this checklist, would it change how you answer?
+- If you were asked about code review in a job interview now that you've seen this checklist, would it change how you answer a question about code review?

 ## Preclass Homework